 Samford University is among your best bets if you want to study Journalism.
 Students from the Journalism major at Samford University get 2.5% above the average college graduate with the same degree.
 It is set in the suburban region of Birmingham, Alabama.

 University of Georgia is a wonderful option for individuals interested in a Journalism major.
-Journalism students from University of Georgia receive an earnings boost of around 1.4% above the average earnings of journalism graduates.
+Soon after getting their bachelor's degree, Journalism students usually make about $35,006 in the first five years of their career.
 Looking for a big school?
 This college has more than 20,000 students on campus.

 It's hard to find a better school than University of Miami if you wish to study Journalism.
 After graduating, Journalism students generally make around $35,963 in their early careers.
 The location of Coral Gables, Florida, is wonderful for learners who desire a less busy, suburban place.